dirigeants/klasa/guides/Other Subjects/CreatingPointsSystems.md

 		// Calculate the next level.
 		const nextLevel = Math.floor(0.1 * Math.sqrt(nextValue + 1));

-		// Update the user's configuration entry by adding 1 to it, and update the level aswell. await msg.author.configs.update(['experience', 'level'], [nextValue, nextLevel]);
+		// Update the user's configuration entry by adding 1 to it, and update the level also. await msg.author.configs.update(['experience', 'level'], [nextValue, nextLevel]);

-		// If the current level and the next level do not equal, then it has increased, and you can send the message. if (currLevel !== nextLevel) {
+		// If the current level and the next level are not the same, then it has increased, and you can send the message. if (currLevel !== nextLevel) {
 			// Send the message to the channel congratulating the user. await msg.send(`Congratulations!
 You leveled up to level **${currLevel}**!`);